isaiasqb/automatic-readme/README.md

 ---
 ## Functionality

-The application will be invoked by using the following command:
+The application will be invoked inside the **develop folder** by using the following command:
 ~~~bash
 node index.js
 ~~~